mika-alaoutinen/kiskotaan-backend/readme.md

 `org.jboss.resteasy.reactive.ResponseStatus` annotation does nothing.
 It should be possible to set the status code of a response using the annotation, but in reality the annotation does nothing.
 The workaround is to wrap responses in `Response` or `RestResponse` and set headers that way.
 Unfortunately OpenAPI code generation does not support RestResponse.

 # TODO
-- Add configuration class for using channel names
 - Implement Queries service.
 - Add DB migrations with Liquibase or Flyway.
   - [x] Courses service
   - [x] Players service
   - [ ] Score cards service
 - Use `Avro` schema registry to generate code for event data models.
-Alternatively consider `AsyncAPI`.
 - Implement paging in Queries service.
 - Implement search functionality for score cards.
 - Implement authentication and authorization.